Tuizi/tuizi.github.io/dailyperf/tests/off_events/test.md

     // a lot of code...
     // ...
-    // then I don't need a timesheet instance anymore... timesheet = undefined;
+    // then I don't need the timesheet instance anymore... timesheet = undefined;
 })
 ```